-How to back up your iCloud Photo Library
+We highly recommend you backup your iCloud Photo Library

 How to back up portions of your iCloud Photo Library

 Don't want to back up your entire library?
-You can export individual images and video to your external drive.
+You can export individual images and videos to your external drive.

 - Connect an external drive to your Mac via USB, USB-C, or Thunderbolt.